 While you might consider ramen to be a Japanese dish, it’s believed to have originated in China and was brought to Japan in the mid-1800s.
 There, it was sold by street-food merchants, and today, it’s so popular it’s gone viral – with a few social media tweaks, of course!

 This TikTok Ramen meal is one of those ways to take a super inexpensive packet of already incredible ramen noodles and bring it NEXT LEVEL, thanks to all the amazing TikTok additions.

-This recipe used to be on our sister site Viral Recipes, but you can now find all your favorite recipes in one place!
+This recipe used to be on our sister site, Viral Recipes, but you can now find all your favorite recipes in one place!
 Please note because we merged sites, this recipe is likely missing all of the amazing recipe ratings our readers had given us.
-We would love for you to come back and rate to help readers again!
+We would love for you to return and rate to help readers again!

 One of the best things about ramen is how adaptable ramen is.
 Even if you’ve been putting off that trip to the grocery store, chances are you have enough in your fridge or pantry to make this dish.